26. Command Line Utilities¶

 Iperf is a utility for measuring maximum TCP and UDP bandwidth performance.
 It can be used to chart network throughput over time.
-For example, you can use it to test the speed of different types of shares to determine which type best performs on your network.
+For example, it can be used to test the speed of different types of shares to determine which type best performs on the network.

 FreeNAS® includes the Iperf server.
-To perform network testing, you will need to install an Iperf client on a desktop system that has network access to the FreeNAS® system.
-This section will demonstrate how to use the xjperf GUI client as it works on Windows, Mac OS X, Linux, and BSD systems.
+To perform network testing, install an Iperf client on a desktop system that has network access to the FreeNAS® system.
+This section demonstrates how to use the xjperf GUI client as it works on Windows, macOS, Linux, and BSD systems.

 Since this client is Java-based, the appropriate JRE must be installed on the client computer.

-Linux and BSD users will need to install the iperf package using their operating system’s package management system.
+Linux and BSD users can install the Iperf package using the package management system for their operating system.

 To start xjperf on Windows: unzip the downloaded file, start Command Prompt in Run as administrator mode, cd to the unzipped folder, and run jperf.bat.

-To start xjperf on Mac OS X, Linux, or BSD, unzip the downloaded file, cd to the unzipped directory, type chmod u+x jperf.sh, and run ./jperf.sh.
+To start xjperf on macOS, Linux, or BSD, unzip the downloaded file, cd to the unzipped directory, type chmod u+x jperf.sh, and run ./jperf.sh.

-Once the client is ready, you need to start the Iperf server on FreeNAS®.
+Once the client is ready, start the Iperf server on FreeNAS®.

 For example, to perform a TCP test and start the server in daemon mode (to get the prompt back), type:

 iperf -sD ------------------------------------------------------------ Server listening on TCP port 5001 TCP window size: 64.0 KByte (default) ------------------------------------------------------------ Running Iperf Server as a daemon The Iperf daemon process ID: 4842